MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.
 If you get a message that says you don't have permission to access this page or perform this action, then you aren't an admin.
 [Who has admin permissions in my business?](admin-overview/admin-overview.md#who-has-admin-permissions-in-my-business)

-2. Choose the **Need help?** button.
+2. Select the **Need help?** button.

 3. In the **Need help?** pane, tell us what you need help with, and then press Enter.

-4. If the results don't help, choose **Contact support**.
+4. If the results don't help, select **Contact support**.

-5. Enter a description if you like, confirm your contact number and email address, select your preferred contact method, and then choose **Contact me**.
+5. Enter a description if you like, confirm your contact number and email address, select your preferred contact method, and then select **Contact me**.
 The expected wait time is indicated in the **Need help?** pane.

 ### Use the old admin center to start a service request

 1. Go to the admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.
 If you get a message that says you don't have permission to access this page or perform this action, then you aren't an admin.
 [Who has admin permissions in my business?](admin-overview/admin-overview.md#who-has-admin-permissions-in-my-business)

-2. Choose the **Need help?** button.
+2. Select the **Need help?** button.

-3. In the **Need help?** pane, tell us what you need help with, then choose **Get help**.
+3. In the **Need help?** pane, tell us what you need help with, then select **Get help**.

-4. If the results don't help, choose **New service request by phone**.
-Confirm your contact number, and then choose **Call me**.
+4. If the results don't help, select **New service request by phone**.
+Confirm your contact number, and then select **Call me**.
 The expected wait time for a call back is indicated in the **Need help?** pane.

 ## [In-store support](#tab/instore)

 You can now make an appointment at your local Microsoft Store with an Answer Desk expert to help resolve your Office 365 or Microsoft 365 issue.

-1. Go to the [Microsoft Stores schedule](https://go.microsoft.com/fwlink/?LinkID=2041482) page, and choose **Schedule an appointment**.
+1. Go to the [Microsoft Stores schedule](https://go.microsoft.com/fwlink/?LinkID=2041482) page, and select **Schedule an appointment**.

-2. Enter your location and choose search to find a Microsoft Store near you.
+2. Enter your location and search to find a Microsoft Store near you.

-3. Choose your store, then choose **Schedule service appointment now**.
+3. Choose your store, then select **Schedule service appointment now**.

 ---